rasithaf/Autonomous-Car-Obstacle-detection-and-avoidance-using-Radar/README.md

 I tested the project on the following environment:

-Ubuntu 18.04
+Ubuntu 18.04,
-Python
+Python,
-ROS Melodic
+ROS Melodic,
-Numpy
+Numpy,
 OpenCV

 Steps to run RC Car with Radar: